needle-tools/needle-engine-support/documentation/scripting.md

 - ``onBeforeRender`` - Last update event before render call
 - ``onAfterRender`` - Called after render event

-• ***Note**: It is important to understand that similar to Unity event methods are only being called when they are declared.
-So only declare update event methods when they are actually necessary, otherwise it may hurt performance if you have many components with update loops that do nothing.*
+> **Note**: It is important to understand that similar to Unity lifecycle methods are only being called when they are declared.
+So only declare `update` lifecycle methods when they are actually necessary, otherwise it may hurt performance if you have many components with update loops that do nothing.

 ### Coroutines

-Coroutines can be declared using the [javascript Generator ⇡](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) syntax.
+Coroutines can be declared using the [JavaScript Generator Syntax ⇡](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator).
-To start a coroutine call ``this.startCoroutine(this.myRoutineName());``
+To start a coroutine, call ``this.startCoroutine(this.myRoutineName());``

-Example:
+**Example**
 ```ts
 export class Rotate extends Behaviour {